 Greetings from New England

-Crayfish can be eaten pure with a dash of lemon, but also taste extra delicious, for example, in a cream and tomato based sauce .
-They are also particularly recommended with asparagus or in salads with a dressing based on white wine vinegar and mustard (eg the Vidalia Onion Fig Sauce , the Lemon Dijon Vinaigrette Dressing or that Balsamic Fig Dressing from Stonewall Kitchen) or with an Asian touch with Teriyaki sauces .
+Crayfish can be eaten pure with a squeeze of lemon, but also taste extra delicious, for example, in a cream and tomato based sauce .
+They are also particularly recommended with asparagus or in salads with a dressing based on white wine vinegar and mustard (eg the Vidalia Onion Fig Sauce , the Lemon Dijon Vinaigrette Dressing or the Balsamic Fig Dressing from Stonewall Kitchen) or with an Asian touch with Teriyaki sauces .

 ➡️ Buy Vidalia Onion Fig Sauce from Stonewall Kitchen